Andr3as/Codiad-Compress/README.md

 #Compress

-Compress CSS and Javascript files with CSSTidy and UglifyJS through the filemanager of Codiad
+Compress CSS and Javascript files with CSSmin and UglifyJS through the filemanager of Codiad

 ##Installation